itsyourbedtime/orca/README.md

 **Note change the file extension for files downloaded from Patchstorage to `.txt`**.
 Upload the file to your Norns using [SSH](https://monome.org/docs/norns/maiden/#ssh) or FTP and use "`> Load project`" in the params menu to load a `.txt` file.

-Conversely, you can also use this [online coverter](https://codepen.io/frederickk/full/YzXGmJO) for either `.txt` files or even copying from other Orca's such as the [web version](https://hundredrabbits.github.io/Orca/).
+Conversely, you can also use this [online coverter](https://frederickk.github.io/txt-json-orca/) for either `.txt` files or even copying from other Orca's such as the [web version](https://hundredrabbits.github.io/Orca/) or [orca.wtf](https://orca.wtf/).
 This converter will import/export `.txt`, `.json`. or `.orca` (Norns) filetypes, which can then be uploaded to your Norns via [SSH](https://monome.org/docs/norns/maiden/#ssh)/FTP.

 ![Convert Orca to/from .txt, .json, .orca,100%](./.assets/orca-convert.png)

-Cut and paste the following into the [online coverter](https://codepen.io/frederickk/full/YzXGmJO) to see how it works.
+Cut and paste the following into the [online coverter](https://frederickk.github.io/txt-json-orca/) to see how it works.

 ```
 ..Cc............